Home - Where - What - Why - Who - When - Hartleys - Media - Links - Contact me

 This web site is intended to be an online resource for people wishing to learn about the coiners and their activities.
-Because of the extent of the gang, many people who can trace their ancestry back to residents of the Cragg Vale area at the time will find that their ancestors also had a part to play in the story of the Coiners.
+Because of the extent of the gang, many people who can trace their family history back to residents of the Cragg Vale area at the time will find that their ancestors also had a part to play in the story of the Coiners.

 Where - did the Yorkshire Coiners operate?